Bangladesh Police Academy

-Bangladesh Police Academy (BPA) is a 111-year-old police training institute.
-It is the Alma Mater of police training in Bangladesh.
-It is located 20 miles from Rajshahi City.
+Bangladesh Police Academy (BPA) is the oldest police training institute of Bangladesh Police.
+It is the alma mater of police training in Bangladesh.
+It is located 20 miles from Rajshahi.

 Location

-Bangladesh Police Academy is located at Sardah under Charghat police station in Rajshahi district.
+Bangladesh Police Academy is located at Sardah under Charghat police station in Rajshahi District.

 Evolution

-The necessity for imparting formal training to policemen was first felt in Bengal in 1893 when an experimental course of instruction limited to a period of 12 months was tried at Mill Barrack in Dhaka.
+The necessity for imparting formal training to policemen was first felt in Bengal in 1893, when an experimental course of instruction limited to a period of 12 months was tried at Mill Barrack in Dhaka.
 The experimentation however proved positive.
 In the meantime, the Indian Police Commission of 1902 also recommended establishment of a Provincial Training College.
 So, the Police Training School at Mill Barrack, Dhaka, was transformed into Provincial Institution in 1906.
 On annulment of the short-lived partition of Bengal in 1911, the existing Police Training College for Bengal, Bihar, Orissa and Assam at Bhagalpur (India) went to the province of the reorganized Bihar and Orissa.
 As such the need for a Police Training College for the province of Bengal and Assam was felt immediately.
 It was not possible to run the college in Dhaka for want of adequate accommodation, proper environment and also for its non-proximity from the capital city of Calcutta.
 So the authorities concerned thought of setting up a Police Training College at a better site having a bigger area.
 In July 1912, the college was established at Sardah to meet police training requirements in Bengal and Assam, which later in 1962 was declared as Police Academy, by the then president Field Marshal Ayub Khan who was visiting the academy as Chief Guest in its Golden Jubily.
-In 2007 it is again renamed Bangladesh Police Academy.
+In 2007, it was renamed as Bangladesh Police Academy.